-The measures taken after the conversion was supplemented by other edicts that were adopted after his conflict in the East with Licinius.
+The measures taken after the conversion was supplemented by other edicts adopted after his conflict in the East with Licinius.
 So after the victory at Chrisopolis, several laws were passed in which the emperor expressed his will to promote Christianity.

 Who is Constantine in the Bible?

 Indeed, Emperor Constantine’s actions were based on the belief that God entrusted him with converting the entire Empire.
 “So while you are bishops for those within the Church, I am appointed by God bishop for those outside it,” said the emperor, as the historian Eusebius testifies.

 According to the most important biblical sources, Constantine was an emperor who was a pagan and converted to Christianity.
 Moreover, he even saw a sign of the cross from God that presented him with future victory through His name.
 Church history records a letter to the Persian king Shapiro in 325, in which he inquired about the fate of Christians in the Sassanid Empire, declaring himself their protector.